nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You want to create a past appointment record for a patient.
 * You want to record the diagnosis for a patient during a past appointment.
-* You want to record the medication prescribed for a patient during a past appointment.
+* You want to record the medication prescribed to a patient during a past appointment.
 * You want to record the date of the past appointment.

 **Upon Execution:**